Perwil/Portfolio-Optimization-with-PCA-Enhanced-Covariance-and-Transaction-Costs/README.md

-# Portfolio-Optimization-with-PCA-Enhanced-Covariance-and-Transaction-Costs
+# **Portfolio-Optimization-with-PCA-Enhanced-Covariance-and-Transaction-Costs**
-Developed and deployed an active equity portfolio solution utilizing Principal Component Analysis for high-precision covariance estimation and transaction cost modeling.
-Achieved risk-adjusted, stable allocations with significant improvement in portfolio return and cost efficiency.
+*Developed and deployed an active equity portfolio solution utilizing Principal Component Analysis for high-precision covariance estimation and transaction cost modeling.
+Achieved risk-adjusted, stable allocations with significant improvement in portfolio return and cost efficiency.*

-# Solution Approach
-##  Evaluated Risk Measures for S&P 500 and 10 other stocks
+#  Evaluated Risk Measures for S&P 500 and 10 other stocks
 We wrote functions accepting start_date and end_date as input parameters to evaluate this different risk measures from 2020-01-01 to 2023-12-31.
 ---

-### **📊 Performance Metrics Computed in the Project**
+## **Performance Metrics Computed in the Project**

 * **Average Daily Return:**
   Computes the mean daily return of each asset over the selected analysis period.